Credit-Smartchain/Credit-Classic-Core/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development+ADs- we get more pull requests than we can review and test on short notice.
+Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.